spenserg92/Books-App/README.md

 # Books-App
-An app to create a list of books and keep track of favorite books.
+An app to create a list of books and keep track of favorite books as well as add reviews to books.

 # User Stories